aurelia/sfc-vite/README.md

 # Aurelia 2 Single File Components Vite Plugin

->Please note this is an experimental plugin and not stable yet.
+>**Please note this is an experimental plugin and not stable yet.**
+>While this plugin is purely opt-in and leverages `.au` single-file component files, understand that installing this is more of an experiment at present and subject to frequent updates and breaking changes.

 ## Overview